 Why did my brisket turn out tough?

 There are a number of reasons why your brisket may have turned out tough.
 When it comes to brisket, it can be a fairly tough meat to eat in general.
 This is because of the collagen within the cut of meat.
-The collagen is the connective tissues, and if there are a lot of these connective tissues, this can impact how the meat tastes.
+The collagen is the connective tissue, and if there are a lot of these connective tissues, this can impact how the meat tastes.

 Unfortunately, there is nothing that can really be done about this, and it is something you should be aware of when you are eating or cooking brisket.
 However, it does not typically impact how the meat itself tastes.
 The vast majority of the brisket will be soft and juicy.

-If the brisket is tough after cooking, the main reason why this happens is because the meat has dried out while cooking.
+If the brisket is tough after cooking, the main reason why this happens is that the meat has dried out while cooking.
 If all, or the majority of the juices have escaped the meat, this will cause the meat to taste dry.
 When meat is dry it can quickly become tough when it has cooled down.

 This is why the meat needs to be cooked slowly at a steady temperature.
 You do not want to rush the cooking process of brisket because the meat will become tough quickly.
 In addition to this, you will want to ensure that the meat is covered correctly to help prevent the juices from escaping.